Materials Selection Policy

-Community Library's mission is to create environments for all to access information, pursue interests, discover community heritage and interact with each other.
+Community Library's mission is to provide welcoming environments for all to pursue knowledge and cultivate interests.

 To select, organize, and make available library materials to the people of the community.